DataTalksClub/data-engineering-zoomcamp/cohorts/2024/workshops/dlt.md

 However, pipelines and data does not exist in isolation; So we strongly encourage you to build a project including dlt.

 We are be happy to share your submissions on our blog.
-Join our slack community and engage with us there if you wish to contribute.
+Join our [Slack community](https://dlthub.com/community) and engage with us there if you wish to contribute.